apexpl/docs-generator/Readme.md

 Automatically generates static developer documentation for either, a single PHP class or all classes within a project directory.
 Theme based allowing results to be easily styled any way you wish, and comes with support for basic HTML, markdown and Syrus formats.

-Some example of generated docuemation:
+Some example of generated documentation:

 Class: [https://apexpl.io/docs/classes/svc/convert/](https://apexpl.io/docs/classes/svc/convert/)